You are currently viewing Vaginal Yeast Infection: Symptoms, Causes, Treatment, and Prevention

 • fluconazole

 The right choice depends on your symptoms, your medical history, whether you are pregnant, and whether this is a first infection or a recurrent one.
-The Mayo Clinic diagnosis and treatment guide explains this clearly.
+Mayo Clinic also notes that recurrent or complicated infections may need a different treatment plan.

 How Long Does a Vaginal Yeast Infection Last?

-With the right treatment, many yeast infections begin to improve within a few days and may clear within 7 to 14 days.
-The NHS and the Mayo Clinic both note that symptoms should improve with proper treatment.
-If symptoms do not improve, return quickly, or become worse, you should see a doctor.
+With the right treatment, many yeast infections begin to improve within a few days.
+Full clearing may take longer depending on the treatment used and how severe the infection is.
+The CDC notes that symptoms should improve with proper treatment.
+If they don’t improve, come back quickly, or get worse, you should get checked.

 Can a Vaginal Yeast Infection Go Away on Its Own?